HenrikJoreteg/human-javascript/ch06 - models.md

 ## A simple example

-Let's say your has a list of items.
+Let's say you have a list of items.
 When a user clicks on an item, you want to visually mark it as selected.
 Someone used to building simple apps would probably do something like this:

 ```javascript
 // register a click handler on the parent list